-I had met her with a group of other ladies near the fountain of Montjuic taking a night off to celebrate a beautiful fall evening.
-They took turns posing for photos in front of the lighted waters jetting into the twilight sky as the globes of lampposts began to flicker like fireflies.
-The owner of the camera seemed younger than the others—early 20s, my age—and petite, not as full-fleshed.
-I offered to take a picture of them all in front of the fountain.
+I had met her with a group of other ladies near the Font Màgica de Montjuïc,celebrating a night off on a beautiful fall evening.
+They took turns posing for photos in front of the lighted waters, jetting into the twilight sky as the globes of lampposts flickered like fireflies.
+The camera owner seemed younger than the others—early 20s, my age—more petite, not as full-fleshed.
+I offered to take a picture of them in front of the fountain.
 And that led to a conversation—my bad Spanish, their better English—and then an invitation to join them as they returned to their apartments for a party.

-Marisol—the girl with the camera—was silent alongside me most of the thirty-minute walk and remained quiet as we entered the apartment complex, and their party began.
-We—Marisol and I—both still had that leanness of youth and as we drank in the sitting area of their common room, her eyes were on me as much or more than mine were on her.
-Evening aged into night and we found ourselves closer to each other.
+Marisol—the girl with the camera—was silent alongside me most of the thirty-minute walk and remained quiet as we entered the apartment complex and their party began.
+As we drank in the sitting area of their common room, her eyes were on me as much, or more, as mine were on her.
+Evening aged into night, and we found ourselves closer to each other.
 Two objects governed by a subtle sexual gravity and pulled into orbit.
-A certainty just as sure as the autumn moon, seen through the windows, circled our world.
+A certainty just as sure as the autumn moon—seen through the windows—circled our world.

 She had a bottle of champagne in one hand as she rose from the black leather settee and beckoned with the other.
 I took it.
 Marisol’s grip was silk-soft yet firm.
-As I stood, she rubbed her thumb across the corded tendons prominent on the back of my hand.
+As I stood, she rubbed her thumb across the corded tendons prominent on the back of my hand and forearm.
 “Strong… yes?” she asked, releasing my hand to run hers across my shoulder and right arm.
-She stroked my hand again and lightly held it, a little tug toward the hallway.
+She stroked my hand again and lightly held it.
+A little tug toward the hallway.
 Gravity.
 I let it… and her… lead the way.

-In her room, though it also carried a chill, the breeze through the window brought delicate night music.
+Though it also brought a chill into her room, the breeze through the window carried delicate night music.
 The whispering of fountains and a susurration of the evening street noises of Barcelona, with a full moon rising over the northern end of Las Ramblas… announcing the beginning of the weekend.

 My senses heightened; the sound of the unsnapping was distinct.
-I turned from the window to sit next to her and watch long-nailed fingers work down the front of her shirt to reveal the inside arc of high-set unexpectedly full breasts in black lace.
-A chiaroscuro effect from the lamp beside us; the room’s only light.
-As I watched, her flesh prickled… a stiffening tented the fabric as the curtains billowed next to the chaise longue where we sat.
+I turned from the window to sit next to her and watched long-nailed fingers work down the front of her shirt to reveal the inside arc of high-set, unexpectedly full breasts in black lace.
+A chiaroscuro effect from the lamp beside us, the room’s only light.
+As I watched, her flesh prickled… a stiffening tented the fabric as the curtains billowed next to the chaise lounge where we sat.
 The October winds.

 Marisol picked up her camera, toying with the settings as I fumbled with the bottle and, after a second’s difficulty, peeled the foil from it.
 I offered it to her, and she made a pulling gesture that became a stroking motion as her smile broadened, flashing bright, framed by scarlet lipstick.

-I popped the cork, and with the resulting gush of foamy white, she set her camera aside and hurriedly leaned forward to take it in.
+As I worked the cork, she set her camera aside.
+With the gush of foamy white liquid, she hurriedly leaned forward to take it in.
 The quick burst swallowed; she slowly licked the neck of the bottle, lingering at the tip.
+And I understood her remark from a moment before.
 Her eyes never left mine, and laughing, she offered the bottle.
 She unhooked her bra, and I watched the silk slow-slide from her breasts to reveal dark tips responding to the chill.
 It went the way of her blouse.
-Marisol made a pouring gesture over her stomach then tugged pants and panties off and reclined.
-I did as she asked and as I drank from her, the soft laughter turned to louder sighs that mixed with the sough of the night wind.
+Marisol made a pouring gesture over her stomach, then tugged pants and panties off and reclined.
+I did as she asked.
+As I drank from her, the soft laughter turned to louder sighs that mixed with the sough of the night wind.

 Later, sated, we moved to the balcony where wrapped in a blanket, I held her.
 We watched the moon fall from the sky while the statues danced near the fountains below.
 Soon she slept, and I listened to her and the breathing of one of the loveliest cities in the world.

-I didn’t sleep.
-It was a perfect moment… on a perfect night, I didn’t want to end.
+I didn’t sleep during that perfect moment… on a perfect night.
+I didn’t want to end.